nokia/stm-benchmark/README.md

     ScalaSTM sometimes blocks threads, but does this by using `scala.concurrent.BlockContext`, which is supported by the Cats Effect runtime (it starts compensating threads as necessary), so this should be fine (although maybe not ideal).
-  - We disable tracing in the runtime, to avoid the negative performance impact.
   - We use ScalaSTM's `TArray` for the board matrices.
 - [ZSTM](https://github.com/zio/zio/tree/series/2.x/core/shared/src/main/scala/zio/stm) in folder [zstm](/zstm).
-  - We run the ZSTM transactions on their own `zio.Runtime`, which they seem designed for.
+  - We run the ZSTM transactions on their own `zio.Runtime`, which they are presumably designed for.
-  - We disable `FiberRoots` in the runtime, to avoid the negative performance impact.
   - We use ZSTM's `TArray` for the board matrices.

+We try to run the various implementations on asynchronous runtimes they're designed for.
+When they're not designed for a specific runtime, we benchmark them on multiple ones (see above for details).
+We configure these runtimes by trying to turn off features which could have a negative performance impact.
+In particular:

+- `cats.effect.unsafe.IORuntime`: we disable tracing.
+- `zio.Runtime`: we disable `FiberRoots`.

 Some general remarks: